shenlab-sinai/DeepRegFinder/README.md

 # DeepRegFinder: *Deep* Learning based *Reg*ulatory Elements *Finder*
 by Li Shen, George Wangensteen, Sarah Kim

-Icahn School of Medicine at Mount Sinai
+Icahn School of Medicine at Mount Sinai, New York, NY, USA

 **DeepRegFinder** is a deep learning program used to identify transcriptional regulatory elements on the genome using histone mark ChIP-seq based on PyTorch.